-Glaucoma is the biggest reason for blindness of people in the United States, and people have been looking into potential treatments for the condition for several decades.
+Glaucoma is the biggest reason for blindness of people in the United States, and people have been looking into potential care options for the condition for several decades.

 This 1971 study, one of the first of its kind, found ingestion of CBD lowered intraocular pressure by 25-30 percent.

-Another study published in the British Journal of Ophthalmology seemed to support this, saying cannabinoids like CBD had the potential to become a useful treatment for glaucoma due to their neuroprotective properties.
+Another study published in the British Journal of Ophthalmology seemed to support this, saying cannabinoids like CBD had the potential to become a useful care plan option for glaucoma due to their neuroprotective properties.

 This study also said that they could effectively reduce intraocular pressure.

 Newer American studies, including this 2018 one, from a team of researchers in Indiana, say this may not be the case.

 They tested an eyedrop in rats that contained CBD and found that it raise intraocular pressure by 18 percent for at least four hours after the drops were instilled.

 The same study suggests that the cannabinoid that may successfully manage glaucoma by lowering intraocular pressure is THC, a compound which is illegal under the American Federal law (for now!)